hashicorp/terraform-provider-google/website/docs/d/datasource_cloudfunctions_function.html.markdown

 * `trigger_http` - If function is triggered by HTTP, this boolean is set.
 * `event_trigger` - A source that fires events in response to a condition in another service.
 Structure is documented below.
 * `https_trigger_url` - If function is triggered by HTTP, trigger URL is set here.
+* `ingress_settings` - Controls what traffic can reach the function.
 * `labels` - A map of labels applied to this function.
 * `service_account_email` - The service account email to be assumed by the cloud function.